albert-abasov/demo_migration/README.md

-expect migration to java 20,
-use Jakarta MVC for HTTP methods handling, add or update pom.xml with all required dependencies
+Expect migration to java 20.
+Only update the syntax to use modern Java 20 features where applicable, without introducing new classes, methods, or changing the structure of the original code.
+Use Jakarta MVC for HTTP methods handling, update any `javax.*` imports to `jakarta.*` If present.
+Add or update pom.xml with all required dependencies.